jliu1219/academic-kickstart/content/home/posts.md

 +++

-Mar 2022:  As a QISE-NET Triplet awardee, I'm invited to present at [the QISE-NET reception](https://qisenet.uchicago.edu/projects-3-3/), APS March Meeting in Chicago.
+Mar 2022:  As a QISE-NET Triplet awardee, I'm invited to present at [QISE-NET Reception](https://qisenet.uchicago.edu/projects-3-3/), APS March Meeting in Chicago.

 Feb 2022:  I'm thrilled to accept the Simons Quantum Postdoctoral Fellowship!